 Photo Story: Gobi Desert Story

-To say we were surprised arriving to snow in the capital Ulaanbaatar is an understatement.
+To say we were surprised arriving at the snowy capital of Ulaanbaatar is an understatement.
 It turns out Ulaanbaatar is the coldest capital city in the world.

 We had arrived after the worst of winter was over and before the constant heat of summer so were told to go and buy gear to ensure you are ready.

 The Gobi Desert looks so harmless, yet don’t let the innocent look fool you.
 Surviving in this desert isn’t easy, these nomads will quickly earn your full respect!